0xSpaceShard/starknet-devnet/README.md

   --gas-price GAS_PRICE, -g GAS_PRICE
                         Specify the gas price in wei per gas unit; defaults to 1e+11
+  --timeout TIMEOUT, -t TIMEOUT
+                        Specify the timout for devnet server; defaults to 60 seconds
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.